2001 MAC Championship Game

 The 2001 MAC Championship Game was played on November 30, 2001 at the Glass Bowl in Toledo, Ohio.
 The game featured the winner of each division of the Mid-American Conference.
 The game featured the Marshall Thundering Herd, of the East Division, and the Toledo Rockets, of the West Division.
-The Rockets beat the Thundering Herd 41-36.
+The Rockets beat the Thundering Herd 41–36, coming back from a 23–0 deficit.